 Creating K-12 Pathways

 The CPS District has a solid start on World Language Pathways.
-Live A Language Foundations’ goal is to strengthen and build on that existing structure by assuring continuous world language instruction through grade 12.
-The District has shown it recognizes the advantage of starting 2nd language learning at an early age* as evidenced in the Spanish immersion program at the Academy of Multilingual Immersion Studies (K-8); the German immersion program at Fairview-Clifton German Language School (K-6); and the Arabic, Chinese, Japanese & Russian programs at the Academy of World Languages (K-8).
-The missing link is the opportunity for continuous study beyond elementary school resulting in learners graduating from 12th grade with a proficiency level of superior as measured by the American Council on the Teaching of Foreign Languages (ACTFL) Performance Guidelines for K-12 Learners.
+Live A Language Foundations’ goal is to strengthen and build on that existing structure by assuring continuous world language instruction from kindergarten through grade 12.
+The District has shown it recognizes the advantage of starting 2nd language learning at an early age* as evidenced in the Spanish immersion program at the Academy of Multilingual Immersion Studies (K-8); the German program at Fairview-Clifton German Language School (K-6); and the Arabic, Chinese, Japanese & Russian programs at the Academy of World Languages (K-8).
+The missing link is often the opportunity for continuous study beyond elementary school resulting in learners graduating from 12th grade with a proficiency level of superior as measured by the American Council on the Teaching of Foreign Languages (ACTFL) Performance Guidelines for K-12 Learners.
 There is a difference between fluency and proficiency.
-Fluency refers solely to speaking ability, whereas proficiency includes reading, writing and listening.
+Fluency refers solely to speaking ability, whereas proficiency includes comprehension, speaking, reading, and writing.

 Seal of Biliteracy